Tom Perry collection

 Extent & Medium18 photographs

 Administrative/Biographical HistoryDr.
-Tom Perry was born in Asheville, North Carolina.
+Tom Perry Sr. was born in Asheville, North Carolina.
 He graduated from Harvard Medical School in 1942 and later worked as a pediatrician and professor in the department of pharmacology and therapeutics at UBC.
 Perry served in the 174th Medical Battalion, US Third Army under General Patton in the Second World War.
-He entered Buchenwald nine days after liberation; his experience there led him to become a pacifist.
-As a result of his pacifist politics, Perry was investigated by the Fact-Finding Committee on Un-American Activities in the early 1950s, and was forced out of his pediatrics practice in Los Angeles.
-He moved to Canada in 1962 and settled in Vancouver, BC.
-He and his wife Claire Joan Lippman Perry had four children and several grandchildren.
-Perry passed away from prostate cancer in 1991.
+He entered Buchenwald nine days after liberation.
+He moved from Los Angeles to Vancouver, BC, in 1962.
+In Vancouver, Perry became interested in peace and anti-nuclear movements.
+Perry received BC's Citizen Peace Award in 1990.
+He and his wife Claire Joan Lippman Perry had four children.
+Perry passed away at the age of 74 in 1991.

-Scope & ContentCollection consists of photographs collected by Tom Perry and a letter written to Perry's wife, Claire, documenting the conditions he witnessed in the Buchenwald concentration camp, nine days after liberation.
+Scope & ContentCollection consists of photographs taken by Tom Perry and a letter written by Perry to his wife, Claire, documenting the conditions he witnessed in the Buchenwald concentration camp, nine days after liberation.

 AccrualsNo further accruals are expected.